octo-technology/OpenTezos/docs/baker/cli-baker.md

 #### Create a basic wallet

+The Tezos client is also a basic wallet.
+After the below activation command, you will notice that the Tezos client data directory (by default, `~/.tezos-client`) has been populated with 3 files:
+- `public_key_hashs`
+- `public_keys`
+- `secret_keys`

-The client is also a basic wallet and after the activation above you will notice that the client data directory (by default, `~/.tezos-client`) has been populated with 3 files `public_key_hashs`, `public_keys` and `secret_keys`.
-The content of each file is in JSON and keeps the mapping between aliases (e.g., bob) and the kind of keys indicated by the name of each file
+The content of each file is in JSON format and keeps the mapping between aliases (*e.g.* "bob") and the kind of keys indicated by the name of each file

 ```shell
 tezos-client gen keys bob